PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Components used on PCBs are either **Thru-Hole** (leads pass through the board, ideal for durability) or **Surface Mount** (soldered directly on the surface, suited for compact designs).
 The choice depends on the device’s requirements.

-You will find on the following files the full documentation to ask for a quotation to your electronic prototypist.
+You will find in the following files the full documentation to start a quotation on your electronic prototypist platefrom.
 We will also guide you through the assembly of side components to complete the PlanktoScope HAT 1.3 fabrication.

->[!NOTE]
+!!!note

-> Depending on stock availability, FairScope can also be considered as a supplier for the fully assembled PlanktoScope HAT 1.3.
+	Depending on stock availability, FairScope can also be considered as a supplier for the fully assembled PlanktoScope HAT 1.3.

 ### PCB Manufacturing Information